-Each year over 2,500 fifth grade students assemble to Colorado Mesa University's campus, in Grand Junction, Colorado, to participate in a two day Western Colorado Children's Water Festival.
+Each year over 2,500 fifth grade students assemble to Colorado Mesa University's campus in Grand Junction, Colorado, to participate in a two day Western Colorado Children's Water Festival.
 The festival has grown to be recognized as the largest Children's Water Festival in the State of Colorado.
-The presentations are designed to give students an opportunity to learn about the many different roles water plays in their individual life, their community and the world in which they live.
+The presentations are designed to give students an opportunity to learn about the many different roles water plays in their individual lives, their community, and the world in which they live.

-Hands-OnEach presentation is structured to the fifth grade learning level which allows the students to retain the information in an eventful and educational manner.
-We work closely with the local school district along with private schools and home school groups to match the festival experience with their water curriculum.
-This allows the student to take what they learned in the classroom setting and apply it to the hands-on application they experience at the festival.
+Presentations are structered to the fifth grade learning level, which allows the students to retain the information in a hands on and educational manner.
+We work closely with school districts, private schools, and home schools to match the festival experience with their water curriculum.